 Short Term Results and Follow-Up Treatment

 Immediately following the procedure the back pain patient reported dramatic improvement in her sciatica and a modest increase in her central back pain.
 The morning following the procedure the patients back pain had returned to pre-injection levels and the sciatic pain remained gone.
-Twelve weeks following the stem cell procedure, she reported complete resolution of her sciatic pain and a 95% improvement in her central low back pain.
+During a patient follow-up twelve weeks after the stem cell procedure, she reported complete resolution of her sciatic pain and a 95%* improvement in her central low back pain.
 She underwent her follow-up bone marrow concentrate booster 7 months after her initial treatment because she was unable to return for the regularly scheduled one month booster that is included in the ThriveMD protocol.
 The L4-5 disc and L3-4 and L4-5 facets were once again treated with bone marrow concentrate during an image guided injection procedure.

 Long Term Results

 During a follow-up eight months after the patient’s initial stem cell procedure, she reported 95%* global improvement in her symptoms.
 She had returned to regular exercise and was once again enjoying the hikes and walks that she was unable to do prior to undergoing her stem cell treatment at ThriveMD.
 She would be willing to share her experience with anyone considering a similar procedure.

 *Individual patient results may vary.
 Contact us today to find out if stem cell therapy may be able to help you.